Rosa Lee Tucker

-Rosa Lee Tucker (September 1, 1866 – September 23, 1946) was an American librarian.
+Rosa Lee Tucker Battle ('; September 1, 1866 – September 23, 1946) was an American librarian.
 While still a teenager, she served as State Librarian of Mississippi.

 Early years and education

 Rosalie Tucker was born in Houston, Mississippi (or Okolona, Mississippi), September 1, 1866.
 She was a daughter of Martha Josephine Shackelford Tucker, of Welsh descent, and General William F. Tucker, whose family came from Bermuda.
 Her grandparents were Thomas Larkin and Sarah Hall (Feimster) Tucker.
 General Tucker served in the Confederate States Army during the Civil War.
 After the war, like most of the southern men, impoverished by the long struggle, he resumed the practice of his profession, that of law, and became one of the most successful lawyers in Mississippi.
 Like the majority of the men of the South, he lived beyond his means.
 Consequently, when he died, in 1881, his family was left in strained circumstances.
 Rosa Lee, who was then thirteen years old, remained in school until she was sixteen.
 She had three sisters and two brothers.